CodyNicholson/Backend_Development_Notes/Software_Development_Process/classicMistakes.md

-#Classic mistakes made in the Software Development Process
+# Classic mistakes made in the Software Development Process

-###Heroics
+### Heroics

 This is the person who thinks they can do everything on their own

 The problem is that it discourages cooperation and encourages extreme risk taking

-Forces someone to take on lots of responsiblity
+Forces someone to take on lots of responsibility

 Ends in failure

-####What you want instead
+#### What you want instead

 Apply software engineering principles